The Ark (Doctor Who): Plot

-At least ten million years in the future, the TARDIS materialises on a vast spacecraft with its own miniature zoo and arboretum.
-The First Doctor and Steven and their new companion Dodo Chaplet discover that the Earth is about to be destroyed by the expansion of the Sun, and that the spacecraft is fleeing the Earth with the last remnants of humanity – stored in their millions in miniaturised form – human civilisation, and various flora and fauna.
-The ship has begun a 700-year voyage to an Earth-like planet called Refusis II.
+Around ten million years in the future, the TARDIS materialises on a vast spacecraft with its own small zoo and arboretum.
+The First Doctor, Steven Taylor, and their new companion, Dodo Chaplet, discover that Earth is about to be destroyed by the Sun's expansion; the spacecraft has begun a 700-year voyage to the planet Refusis II, fleeing with humans stored in their millions in miniaturised form.
 Dodo likens the ship to Noah's Ark.
-The ship is commanded by human Guardians, while menial work is undertaken by a race of mute, one-eyed non-humans called Monoids.
-As an amusement during the journey, a gigantic statue of a human being is being carved by hand.
+It is commanded by human Guardians, while menial work is undertaken by Monoids, a race of mute, one-eyed creatures.
+During the journey, a gigantic human statue is being hand-carved.

-Dodo shows symptoms of the cold, and as the disease spreads though the ship, it becomes apparent that the humans and Monoids have no natural immunity, with fatal results for the ship's population.
-The Ark's Commander succumbs to the cold and collapses, and the Deputy Commander Zentos assumes control.
-The TARDIS crew are accused of deliberately infecting the ship's inhabitants, and after a trial, Zentos orders their execution.
-The ailing Commander intervenes, and allows the Doctor access to medical equipment to devise a cure.
-The Doctor recreates a cold vaccine from the membranes of animals on the craft, and administers it to Steven, the Commander, and the others who have been infected, who all recover.
-Their work done, the trio observe the destruction of Earth on the long-range scanner before the Doctor leads them back to the TARDIS.
+Dodo shows symptoms of the cold; the disease fatally spreads though the ship as the humans and Monoids have no natural immunity.
+The Ark's Commander collapses and his deputy Zentos assumes control.
+The TARDIS crew are accused of deliberately infecting the ship's inhabitants; after a trial, Zentos orders their execution.
+The ailing Commander intervenes, allowing the Doctor to devise a cure.
+He creates a vaccine from animal membranes and administers it to the infected, who all recover.
+The group observe Earth's destruction on the scanner before the Doctor, Steven, and Dodo depart in the TARDIS.